Countries around the world are pouring billions of dollars into developing autonomous weapons systems—weapons that... Read more →

 PLANNING YOUR DEFENSE

 Arrange your defense date, time and location with your department.
 The defense must be publicly advertised for at least 2 weeks prior to the scheduled defense.
-This includes an announcement on the Graduate Office web site and an annoucement sent by the student’s academic department.
-Please email the following to the firstname.lastname@example.org and your department’s Graduate Program Administrator as soon as the defense is scheduled, but no later than two weeks prior to the defense:
+This includes an announcement on the CSSH Graduate Programs website and an announcement sent by the student’s academic department.
+Contact your department’s Graduate Program Administrator and complete the *new* Defense Announcement Form as soon as the defense is scheduled and no later than two weeks prior to the defense.
+You’ll be asked to submit the following:

 Please print the following to bring to your format appointment, located in 180 Renaissance Park:

-Prior to defending your dissertation, you will need to create an Approval Record.
-Please click on this link to view a template which will help you create your Approval Record.
-The Approval Record should be brought to your defense so you can get as many signatures from your committee as possible.
-Once all committee signatures and your Department Chair are obtained, submit the form to the Graduate Office (a copy will be returned to your department after it is signed by the Director of Graduate Student Services).
-Note: This must be done prior to the electronic submission and prior to the deadline stated below.
+Prior to defending your dissertation, you will need to create a Graduate Approval Record (see list above for examples).
+The Graduate Approval Record should be brought to your defense (or included with your thesis) so you can gather signatures from your committee (or thesis readers).
+Once all signatures, including that of your Department Chair, are obtained, submit the form to the CSSH Graduate Office.
+A copy will be returned to you and your department after it is signed by a representative in the CSSH Graduate Office).
+Note: This must be done prior to the electronic submission and prior to the deadline stated at the top of this page.

 SURVEY of EARNED DOCTORATES

-Ensure that your NU Graduate Approval Record (hard copy) has been submitted to the Graduate Office, 180 Renaissance Park, prior to submitting your electronic submission of your thesis or dissertation.
-The Approval Record is not included in the upload to Proquest.
+Ensure that your Graduate Approval Record has been submitted to the Graduate Office, 180 Renaissance Park, prior to submitting your electronic submission of your thesis or dissertation.
+The Graduate Approval Record is not included in the upload to Proquest.

 Please carefully check the PDF file page by page before submitting it as formatting can shift and pages can go missing.